Sadickachuli/AFS-IEP/public/images/programs/README.md

 # Program Images

-Place the following images in this directory:
+Upload the following images in this directory:

-1. `high-school.jpg` - High School Exchange Program
+1. `high-school.jpg` - Study Abroad in Higher Education
-   - Suggested content: Students in a classroom or school environment
-   - Recommended size: 1600x900px

-2. `volunteer.jpg` - Volunteer Programs
+2. `language.jpg` - Community Education & Development Initiatives
-   - Suggested content: Volunteers working in community projects
-   - Recommended size: 1600x900px

-3. `language.jpg` - Language Programs
+3. `volunteer.jpg` - Volunteer Programs (if needed on homepage)

-   - Suggested content: Language learning or cultural exchange activities
-   - Recommended size: 1600x900px
+**Recommended size:** 1600x900px, JPG format.

+- Images should be high quality, well-lit, and relevant to the program.
+- Filenames must match exactly as above for the images to appear on the site.
+- No placeholder images; only upload actual photos to be displayed.

 Image Guidelines:
 - Format: JPG/JPEG